-And remember on item four when I told you that I most times the friendlier service I get is in Turkish places?
-I must say that this is not the case of Atlantik Fischladen.
+And remember on item four when I told you that most times the friendlier service I get is in Turkish places?
+I must say that this is not the case with Atlantik Fischladen.
 The service, like many other places in Berlin, is terrible.
 But if I keep coming back is because something must be good, right?
-Be prepared because Berlin is full of places with terrible service and rude staff and this Eat Berlin list will showcase many of those.
+Be prepared because Berlin is full of places with terrible service and rude staff, and this Eat Berlin list will showcase many of those.

 And it is the fresh oysters for 2€* and the fish sandwiches they have.

-Also, the place reminds me a lot of restaurants you can find everywhere in Brazilian cities like Rio de Janeiro.
-The laid-back environment, the plastic tables, and chairs, the sitting on the sidewalk, the terrible service… Atlantik Fischladen is the small Rio de Janeiro in Berlin – but Turkish.
+Also, the place reminds me of many restaurants you can find everywhere in Brazilian cities like Rio de Janeiro.
+The laid-back environment, the plastic tables and chairs, the sitting on the sidewalk, the terrible service… Atlantik Fischladen is the small Rio de Janeiro in Berlin – but Turkish.

 Welcome to my life.